zentuit/unity3d-store/README.md

 			new PurchaseWithMarket(NO_ADS_LIFETIME_PRODUCT_ID, 0.99));	// purchase type
 ```

-Note: On iOS, the item should be declared as Non Consumable on iTunes Connect.
+Note: On iOS, the item also should be created as Non Consumable on iTunes Connect.

 * More documentation and information in SOOMLA's [Knowledge Base](http://know.soom.la/docs/platforms/unity)
 * For issues you can use the [issues](https://github.com/soomla/unity3d-store/issues) section or SOOMLA's [Answers Website](http://answers.soom.la)